-We’re all pretty excited about the new ways that are popping up to learn languages online.
+The new ways that are popping up to learn languages online are pretty exciting.

 But if you’re going to learn a language in a more formal way, there are worse places to do it than a college campus—experienced teachers, motivated classmates and piles of easy-to-access resources are all in one place!

-Here’s what you should know when picking a college to study a foreign language, including what to pay attention to when making your decision and ten standout programs to get you started.
+Here’s what you should know when picking a college to study a foreign language, including what to pay attention to when making your decision and recommendations of some of the best language schools in the US to get you started.

-- Our Recommendations: Colleges with the Best Foreign Language Programs
+- Colleges with the Best Foreign Language Programs

 1. Middlebury College